RCSI Crest

 Trustee

-Dr. Stephen Kee is Professor of Radiology and Chief of Interventional Radiology at UCLA Medical Center.
-He received his medical degree from the Royal College of Surgeons, Ireland, in 1986 and performed his General Medicine and Radiology residency at Beaumont Hospital, Dublin.
+Dr Stephen Kee is Professor of Radiology and Chief of Interventional Radiology at UCLA Medical Center.
+He received his medical degree from RCSI in 1986 and performed his General Medicine and Radiology residency at Beaumont Hospital, Dublin.
 He then completed a Thoracic Imaging Fellowship at University of California, San Francisco (UCSF) followed by an Interventional Radiology Fellowship at Stanford University.
 Following this he practiced as an Assistant and then Associate Professor of Radiology from 1996-2006.
-In March of 2006 he took over the role of Chief of Interventional Radiology at UCLA, and in 2008 became Professor of Radiology.
-Dr. Kee is an active member of the Society of Interventional Radiology and is the Past Chair of the SIR Foundation.
+In March 2006 he took over the role of Chief of Interventional Radiology at UCLA, and in 2008 became Professor of Radiology.
+Dr Kee is an active member of the Society of Interventional Radiology and is the Past Chair of the SIR Foundation.
 He has been Principal Investigator on a number of National and International trials, and has published extensively on Oncologic Interventions.

 Photograph Professor Cathal Kelly Offico Ex Trustee Friends of RCSI